MAPGrid - 3D Tilemap/World Builder for Unity

 This package is in beta, and the price will increase as it's developed.
 Purchasing MAPGrid now will help fund further development of the tool, plus you'll get a free upgrade upon full release.

 MAPGrid is a 3D tilemap creator that automatically combines tiles into as few meshes as possible.
-It features a chunk system that is dynamically resizable, support for prefab tiles, and much more.
-It's a grid-based world editor.
+It features a versatile rule system, a chunk system that is dynamically resizable, support for prefab tiles, and much more.
+It's a grid-based world creator.

-Unlike other 3D tile systems on the Asset Store, MAPGrid automatically combines Tiles into compound meshes, as you place them.
-Tiles are stored as separate entities internally, but displayed as combined meshes, improving the speed and performance.
+Unlike other 3D tile systems, MAPGrid automatically combines Tiles into compound meshes as you place them.
+Tiles are stored as separate entities internally, but displayed as combined meshes, improving editor speed and performance.

 Currently, MAPGrid comes with two tilesets that are reminiscent of a certain 2.5D RPG who's name means 8 paths: